Anandapur: Administration

 The city of Anandapur is managed by the Anandapur Municipal Council (AMC).
 However, it is also a sub-division of Keonjhar district, hence there is a sub-divisional officer (SDO) who governs the overall city.

 Politics

-The MLA from Anandapur (SC) Assembly Constituency is Mayadhar Jena (BJD), who won the seat in State elections of 2014.
+The MLA from Anandapur (SC) Assembly Constituency is Bhagirathi Sethi (BJD), who won the seat in State elections of 2014.
 He previously represented this area until 2004 through BJP and later has migrated to BJD.
 Former Odisha state congress president Jayadeb Jena had won earlier from here in 1995 and in 1985, and also as INC(I) candidate in 1980.
 He was previously the PCC president and secretary of PCC, Odisha.
 Bhagirathi Sethi of Biju Janata Dal had won in 2009, Dasarathi Jena of JD in 1990, and Makar Sethi of JNP in 1977.

 Anandapur is part of Keonjhar (Lok Sabha constituency).

 Culture and religion

 With addition to Ratha Jatra and Bahuda Jatra of the Dadhibaman Jagannath Temple, every year the people here celebrate the Baruni Jatra.
 While Deogaon is known for the Jagara (Maha Sivaratri) festival around the Kushaleswara Temple, Kantipal celebrates Dola Purnima (Holi).
 Kantipal Behera Sahi celebrates Gaja Laxmi Puja every year.
 Idols of goddess Laxmi is worshipped during this event.
 The event continues for 3–5 days, and a fair for it is set up in Anandapur during that period attracting people from nearby small villages.